 HOW DO WE KNOW GOD’S WILL FOR OUR LIVES?

-Apparently, if we sent out eight probes into space in different directions from earth (like the spokes of a wheel) travelling at twenty thousand miles per second, it would take ten billion years to explore just four per cent of the galaxy (bear in mind that there are millions of other galaxies) The Apostle Paul would not have known this when he wrote his letter to the Romans, but it adds colour to his doxology: O the depth of the riches and wisdom and mercy of God… how unsearchable are his judgments and how inscrutable his ways (Romans 11:33).
+Apparently, if we sent out eight probes into space in different directions from earth (like the spokes of a wheel) travelling at twenty thousand miles per second, it would take ten billion years to explore just four per cent of the galaxy (and bear in mind that there appear to be millions of other galaxies!)
+The Apostle Paul would not have known this when he wrote his letter to the Romans, but it adds colour to his doxology: O the depth of the riches and wisdom and mercy of God… how unsearchable are his judgments and how inscrutable his ways (Romans 11:33).
 This God is simply so much bigger than we could ever imagine.

 As you know, there are known knowns.
 There are things we know we know.
 We also know there are known unknowns.
 That is to say we know there are some things we do not know.
 But there are also unknown unknowns, the ones we don’t know we know.

 Got that?
-Thankfully, St. Paul wrote Romans and not the US Department of Defence press office.
+Thank God that Paul wrote Romans and not a certain press office in Washington!
 Nevertheless, we can apply this idea to faith.

 With God there are known knowns.
 We know he sent his Son, and we know the Gospel surrounding him.

 But there are known unknowns.
 We know there is more to God than we understand, not least what the day of resurrection could possibly look like and how God is going to put all things right.
 This is what Paul meant by the unsearchable judgments of God.